mahesmeh001/CS-354-Machine-Organization-and-Programming-/README.md

-# CS-354-Machine-Organization-and-Programming-
+# Organization-and-Programming-
-These are my projects for the computer science machine organization and programing course.
-Each project folder has a README file which contains the projects requirements.
+These are a series of projects exploring programming in C, a lower-level language.
+Focuses on these projects include figuring out how memory is stored/allocated at a lower level, understanding the usage of pointers, and analyzing efficiency.